 The net investment in a joint venture is impaired if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the net investment.
-Objective evidence that the net investment is impaired includes observable data that comes to the attention of the entity about the following loss events: significant financial difficulty of the associate or joint venture; a breach of contract, such
+Objective evidence that the net investment is impaired includes observable data that comes to the attention of the entity about the following loss events: significant financial difficulty of the associate or joint venture; a breach of contract, such as a default or delinquency in payments by the associate or joint venture; the entity, for economic or legal reasons relating to its associate's or joint venture's financial difficulty, granting to the associate or joint venture a concession that the entity would not otherwise consider; it becoming probable that the associate or joint venture will enter bankruptcy or other financial reorganisation; or the disappearance of an active market for the net investment because of financial difficulties of the associate or joint venture.

-Notes to Consolidated Financial Statements Years Ended December 31, 2023 and 2022 (Expressed in Canadian Dollars, unless otherwise indicated)
+Notes to Consolidated Financial Statements Years Ended December 31, 2024, and 2023 (Expressed in Canadian Dollars, unless otherwise indicated)